 The DSL/DDSL monitors the quality of safeguarding files through auditing case files regularly.
-Appropriate and regular supervision takes place with the DSL and may be extended to other members of staff if we deem this appropriate.

 The DSL/DDSL will refer cases of suspected abuse to the local authority children's social care, as required, and support other staff to make these referrals.
 We understand the importance of attending case conferences and core group meetings as well as Child in Need meetings.